Complete Guide to Medicare: Understanding When You Can Enroll in Medicare

 When can you change your Medicare Advantage or Medicare Part D prescription drug coverage?

-- During your Initial Enrollment Period for Medicare, described above
+- During your Initial Enrollment Period (IEP) for Medicare, described above

 - During a Special Election Period (SEP), if you qualify for one.
 Medicare allows SEPs for certain situations, such as losing your health-care coverage